tpusmb/lei-ihm_video_mapping/README.md

     pip install rasa

-## 2) Creat a mapping
+## 2) Create a mapping

-First you need to map your video projector with the flower pot.
+First you need to map your video projector with the flowerpot.
 To do this you need to run this command

     python configure_video_mapping.py